 Our existence is intertwined with the lives of other people and the community is a living witness to the law of love that Jesus brought to earth.
-This is a demanding love that reaches the point of laying down one's life for others.
-It is also a practical love that is characterised by the thousands of expressions of care for other people and their happiness.
-It leads to fulfilment and to people competing in the appreciation of one another's qualities.
+This is a demanding love that reaches the point of laying down our lives for others.
+It is also a practical love that is characterised by thousands of expressions of care for other people and their happiness.
+It leads to fulfilment and to people competing to appreciate each other's qualities.
 It is a love that looks to everyone's needs and does all that is possible to avoid leaving anyone behind.
 It draws us to be responsible and active in society, culture and political engagement.